opencor/llvm-clang/tools/clang/docs/OpenMPSupport.rst

 - Nested parallelism: inner parallel regions are executed sequentially.

+- Static linking of libraries containing device code is not supported yet.

 - Automatic translation of math functions in target regions to device-specific math functions is not implemented yet.